rails/rails/guides/source/routing.md

 /publishers/1/magazines/2/photos/3
 ```

 The corresponding route helper would be `publisher_magazine_photo_url`, requiring you to specify objects at all three levels.
 This can become confusing and overly complex.

-Therefore, the general rule of thumb is to only nest resources 1 level deep.
+TIP: Therefore, the general rule of thumb is to only nest resources 1 level deep.

 #### Shallow Nesting